 Back to Top

-To reserve your space for Japan November 2021, please make a deposit of $1000 USD using our secure online PayPal link on this website at BOOK NOW or Telephone 1-250-537-4906 to make a credit card deposit.
+Please contact us to ensure that there is a space available for Japan, November 1-21, 2022.
+To secure your space please make a deposit of $1000 USD using our secure online PayPal link on this website at BOOK NOW or Telephone 1-250-537-4906 to make a credit card deposit.

-Payments and Single Supplement: The following information is for the Japan 2020 only.
-Japan 2021 payment schedule will be posted when available.
+Japan 2022 payment schedule will be posted when available.

 Back to Top